nbarba/MultilayerPerceptron/README.md

 # MultilayerPerceptron
-This repository contains sample code for creating a multi-layer perceptron using Theano.
+Code for creating a multi-layer perceptron using Theano.

 # Usage